kaelacodes/Doggydex/README.md

 ## **Table of Contents:**
 <sub>
--Overview
+-Overview:
     -Objective
     -Key Features
 -Links
--Process
+-Process:
     -Programming Languages
     -Dependencies
     -Used Resources
 </sub>

 ## **Overview**

 ### **Objective:**
-<sub>Doggydex App small web application with HTML, CSS, and JavaScript that loads
-data from an external API and enables the viewing of dog related data points in detail on demand.</sub>
+<sub>Doggydex App small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of dog related data points in detail on demand.</sub>

 ### **Key Features:**
 <sub>